jonsamwell/flutter_gherkin/README.md

 }
 ```

+#### Expects Assertions

 **Caveat**: The `expect` library currently only works within the library's own `test` function blocks; so using it with a `Then` step will cause an error.
-Therefore, the `expectMatch` or `expectA` or `this.expect` methods have been added which mimic the underlying functionality of `except` in that they assert that the give is true.
+Therefore, the `expectMatch` or `expectA` or `this.expect` or `context.expect` methods have been added which mimic the underlying functionality of `except` in that they assert that the give is true.
 The `Matcher` within Dart's test library still work and can be used as expected.

 #### Step Timeout